Hospice vs. Palliative Care: Key Differences Explained

 x min read

-Hospice care and palliative care represent two distinct approaches to providing support.
-These two types of care are intended for those facing serious illnesses.
+Hospice care and palliative care are two distinct approaches to providing support.

-Both types of care aim to improve one's quality of life.
-But they differ in many aspects.
+Both types of care are for people with serious illnesses.
+They aim to improve one's quality of life.
+But while they have some similarities, they are not the same.

 What Is Hospice Care?

-Hospice care is a form of medical care for people with serious illnesses.
+Hospice care is a specialised form of medical care for people with serious illnesses.

-It's specifically designed for those with terminal illnesses.
-In most cases, those patients have a prognosis of six months or less to live.
+It's designed for patients with terminal illnesses.
+In most cases, those patients have a prognosis of six months or less.

 1. At home